WW II Bordon Roadblock

 One of these defences was the road block, the remains can still be seen today just outside of Bordon.
 It is situated along the left-hand side of the A325, just past the turning to Broxhead when heading south from Farnham.
 The remains consist of 4 Concrete anti-tank cylinders laying hidden in the road side verge, both on their sides and upright.

-The Local population did record their use during the war as there was originally 8 cylinders in total and the road block was usually maned by the Home Guard.
+The Local population did record their use during the war as there were originally 8 cylinders in total and the road block was usually manned by the Home Guard.
 The location would have been an ideal spot as one side of the road opposite the common is a high steep bank making it impossible for even a tank or vehicle to pass.

 Usually these check points have metal sockets buried in the road surface for the insertion of steel girders or metal poles to enforce the road block which may be still there.
 The tops of these cylinders had metal loops in them, cast in when the cylinder was made.
 The reason for this was,